A climate action evanston program

 Purchase from native nurseries, or ask if your nursery uses neonicotinoids ("neonics"), America's most common insecticide.
 Natural Habitat Evanston has checked on many mainstream nurseries.
 Not one could confirm that its cultivars and non-native plants are neonic-free.
 Read more about neonics on our pesticide page.
 They are used to kill insects on the plants and in the soil.

-One way to prioritize is to look for native plants that host the most caterpillars (larval hosts).
+One way to prioritize is to look for native plants that host the most caterpillars (acting as larval hosts).
 Doug Tallamy, entomologist from the University of Delaware has classified native plants according to how many species of caterpillar they host.

 Why measure plants in caterpillars?
 Because caterpillars are a foundation for the food chain.
 What eats caterpillars?
 Spiders, beetles, wasps and other insects, but also mammals (like chipmunks and opossum), amphibians, reptiles, fish, birds, even fungi.

-Plant an oak, cherry, willow, birch, hickory, elm or other top native tree for wildlife.
-If you are planting flowers, add some native goldenrods or asters.
-These trees, and wildflowers, help the most species of native caterpillars, and that helps birds too.
+Plant native goldenrods or asters that help the most species of native caterpillars, and that helps birds too.

 Top herbaceous natives, Doug Tallamy